ggfincke/loom/docs/instructions.md

 ### Getting Help

-- Use `loom --help` for general help
+- Use `loom --help` for enhanced general help with visual styling
 - Use `loom [command] --help` for command-specific help
+- Use `loom --help-raw` for basic Typer help if enhanced help has issues
+- Use `loom config themes` to adjust visual appearance
 - Check your JSON config at `~/.loom/config.json`
 - Review generated files (sections.json, edits.json) to debug issues